Himadri001/himadri001.github.io/index.md

 layout: homepage
 ---
 <h2 class="h2-color" style="margin-bottom:4px;"> About Me</h2>
-<p class="par-color" style="text-align: justify">I am actively involved in healthcare AI research as a Research Assistant at Georgia Southern University while pursuing my Master’s in Computer Science.
-My current project centers on developing advanced voice disorder analysis tools utilizing deep transformer-based models to assist speech pathologists in clinical voice assessment and diagnosis.
-Additionally, I have cultivated a keen interest in Knowledge Graphs and Generative AI, and am contributing to a research project focused on creating a company privacy policy analysis tool that combines knowledge graph centralization with large language models to enhance policy understanding and compliance.
+<p class="par-color" style="text-align: justify">I am a Research Assistant at Georgia Southern University, currently pursuing a Master’s in Computer Science with a concentration in AI-driven healthcare systems and knowledge representation for security and privacy.
 <br><br>

+My research is positioned at the convergence of Healthcare AI, Knowledge Graphs, and Generative AI, where I explore how intelligent systems can bridge human understanding and machine reasoning.
+I am developing deep transformer-based models for clinical voice disorder analysis, aiming to empower speech pathologists with data-driven tools for precise diagnosis and longitudinal voice assessment.
+<br><br>

+In parallel, I contribute to GraphRagLLM, a large language model–augmented knowledge graph framework that integrates semantic graph mining with context-aware reasoning to improve the interpretability, traceability, and compliance analysis of corporate privacy and security policies
+<br><br>

 I bring five years of industry experience from Bangladesh, where I developed scalable, distributed transportation and logistics platforms serving millions of users in real time.
 I hold a Bachelor’s degree in Computer Science from BRAC University, where my background in competitive debating sharpened my logical thinking—an ability that now fuels both my engineering and research pursuits.
+<br><br>

  </p>